 Emerging methods, currently trending favorably among facilities management include:

-- A unified, searchable vendor management, work order scheduling, and communication solution that allows for occupant feedback.
+- Unified, searchable vendor management, work order scheduling, and communication solution that allows for occupant feedback.

-- Implementing higher standards of building and occupant health and performance in accordance with the WELL Building Standard, and;
+- Implementing higher standards of building and occupant health and performance per the WELL Building Standard, and;

 - Leveraging modern innovations to implement sustainable practices.